A Machine Learning Approach to Improving Occupational Income Scores: Constructing an Adjusted Occupational Income Score

-Our approach bridges these alternatives and aims to balance the need for a rich model of income determinants with the limitations imposed by the small number of observations available for some occupations (particularly for certain groups).
-For a given base year, we compute a set of lasso-adjusted industry, demographic, and occupation (LIDO) scores as follows.
-For each Census-classified industry,\footnote{Industries follow the 1950 Census Bureau industrial classification system.} we regress log income on a set of demographic covariates for all individuals between the ages of 20 and 70 employed with positive earnings in that industry.
-We use the lasso algorithm, which solves the standard least squares problem subject to a constraint on the sum of the absolute values of the model coefficients \citep{tibshirani1996regression}.
+Our approach aims to balance the need for a rich model of income determinants with the limitations imposed by the small number of observations available for some occupations.
+For a given base year, we compute lasso-adjusted industry, demographic, and occupation (LIDO) scores as follows.
+For each Census-classified industry, we regress log income on a set of demographic covariates for all individuals between the ages of 20 and 70 employed with positive earnings in that industry.\footnote{Industries follow the 1950 Census Bureau industrial classification system.
+Stratifying by industry eases the computation burden of the algorithm.} We use the lasso algorithm, which solves the standard least squares problem subject to a constraint on the sum of the absolute values of the model coefficients \citep{tibshirani1996regression}.
 This regularization approach controls the complexity of the model based on the importance of the predictors and the size and composition of the sample.

 We allow for the following regressors: indicators for all occupations within the given industry, a polynomial for age, indicators for sex, race, and state of residence, and interactions between \begin{inparaenum}[(1)] \item sex and race, \item sex and region, \item occupation and sex, \item occupation and an indicator for white, \item Census region and an indicator for white, and \item Census region and an indicator for black. \end{inparaenum} In 1950, this results in a maximum of 654 possible covariates for the industry with the largest number of represented occupations (educational services).
-In general, the number of possible covariates is large relative to the sample size for each industry, and in many cases it may exceed the number of observations.
+In general, the number of possible covariates is large relative to the sample size for each industry, and in some cases it may exceed the number of observations.
 The lasso algorithm shrinks coefficients depending on their relative importance, with the constraint forcing the coefficients on the least relevant predictors to zero.
 The sparsity induced by the lasso depends on the choice of tuning parameter $\lambda$ for each particular industry (described further below).